Recommended Resources

 ‘A Guide to Creating Goals with Soul’

-I’ve always been an ambitious and motivated person, which can be counter-productive for cultivating presence in our immediate life.
-This book changed that – rather than setting goals that are designed to achieve outside objectives and that fuel the ‘life exists in the future’ mindset that our productivity-focused culture creates, it flips the entire motivation for your goals inside out.
+I’ve always been an ambitious and motivated person, which can be counter-productive for cultivating presence in your immediate life.
+This book changed that – rather than setting goals that are designed to achieve outside objectives that fuel the ‘life exists in the future’ mindset that our productivity-focused culture creates, it flips the entire motivation for your goals inside out.
 It starts with the question, how do you want to feel in life?
 You can then build your life and goals around cultivating these intentions in life.

 It’s a way of bringing desire and intentions into the present moment and getting really clear on what drives you, how you can be of service and where your deepest joy will come from.